How Do You Like Your Coffee

 • Metabolism Increased by 3–11%

-• Used in moderation, it can help alleviate irritable bowel syndrome, constipation, and diverticulitis when it is ground, extra-fine, and you ingest some of the fine silt in the bottom of your cup.
+• When used in moderation, it can help alleviate irritable bowel syndrome, constipation, and diverticulitis.
+When it is ground extra-fine, you ingest some of the fine silt at the bottom of your cup.

 • A recent study shows that Coffee may help prevent Parkinson’s, type 2 diabetes, and liver disease.